-I would do your research and buy from a reputable company.
-As always, the higher end products are usually the best so source from a good health food store rather than a high street chain.
+My advice is to do your research and buy from a reputable company.
+As always, the higher-end products are usually the best, so source them from a good health food store rather than a high street chain.

 You can find CBD in bath bombs and salts, good for soaking away soreness and achy muscles.

 Grab a topical cream to massage into your skin for skin health and pain relief.

 Choose CBD-infused drinks, chocolates, gummies, and other edible items